Cradle cap is nothing to panic about, but it isn’t pleasant and as parents we just want it to go away.

 Treatment plan for baby’s cradle cap

 You need to be moisturising multiple times a day.
 Every time you change your baby’s nappy, put a little of what you’re using on your baby’s scalp.
+This may be oil or a simple baby moisturiser.

 In terms of washing the scalp, I tried doing it every day with cotton wool but this made no difference until I used the Dentinox cradle cap shampoo.